-Dallas Comedy House is reopening in a new location.
+Dallas Comedy House reopened in its new location this year.

 Four Day Weekend comedy troupe is the longest-running show in the Southwest.

 Backdoor Comedy has Open Mic nights on Thursdays for aspiring comedians.

 Jim Jeffries performing at Hyenas Comedy.
 Courtesy of Hyenas

 Addison Improv is a great place to catch big name stand-up comedians.

 Little do people know, but Dallas has a flourishing comedy scene.
 From improv troupes to stand-up and sketch groups, the city has many great comedy clubs to see a show or improve your comedic chops with open mics and classes.

 We’ve rounded up the six best places to laugh at others or at yourself in Dallas.
 Here they are: